borisrepl/boris/README.md

 ## Why?

-I'm in the process of transitioning away from PHP to Ruby.
+I'm in the process of transitioning away from Ruby to PHP.
 I have come to find PHP's lack of a real REPL to be frustrating and was not able to find an existing implementation that was complete.
 Boris weighs in at a few hundred lines of fairly straightforward code.